Map meaningful places in your community

 A simpler example might be: What places in my community contribute to its identity?

-Now that you have your research question, you’ll need to think about the kinds of data you need for your project.
+Now that you have your research question, you'll think about the kinds of data you need for your project.
 What do you need to answer your research question?
-In this stage of the project design, you’ll plan out all the questions you’ll need to ask to gather your data.
+In this stage of the project design, you'll plan out all the questions you'll need to ask to gather your data.
 Consider who, what, when, where, and why.

 • What is the name of this place?